Gone are the days when property records were only accessed by taking a trip down to the county clerk’s office.

 Using more efficient tools to navigate these records online can transform the way you bring in new business and the frequency in which you close deals.

-In this article, we’re going to take you through the ways that you can search and find commercial property sales records using Reonomy and public records search platforms, as well as the value that you can derive from those records.
-Below is a brief look ahead:
+Below, we’re going to take you through the ways that you can search and find commercial property sales records using Reonomy and public records search platforms, as well as the value that you can derive from those records.

 How to Find Commercial Property Sales Records